-Some federal, state, or local laws may require that engines be equipped with exhaust spark arresters when they are operated in certain locations where unarrested sparks may present a fire hazard.
-The standard mufflers included with these welders do not qualify as spark arresters.
-When required by local regulations, suitable spark arrester must be installed and properly maintained.
+Some federal, state or local laws may require that engines be equipped with exhaust spark arresters when they are operated in certain locations where unarrested sparks may present a fire hazard.
+The standard muffler included with this welder does not qualify as a spark arrester.
+When required by local regulations, a suitable spark arrester must be installed and properly maintained.